Jamal Crawford: Broadcasting career

 Crawford started doing game broadcasts for NBA League Pass alongside Quentin Richardson in November 2021.
 He was a regular color analyst for The NBA on TNT starting in the 2022-23 season, also becoming a fixture on the Tuesday studio team before leaving both positions after the conclusion of The NBA on TNT's coverage of the 2023–24 season.
-Crawford has signed with MSG Network's coverage of the New York Knicks starting with the 2024–25 NBA season to fill-in for about ten games as backup color analyst on television.
-Crawford is set to join the NBA on NBC as a lead game analyst beginning in the 2025–26 NBA season.
+Crawford signed with MSG Network's coverage of the New York Knicks starting with the 2024–25 NBA season to fill-in for about ten games as backup color analyst on television.
+Crawford joined the NBA on NBC as a lead game analyst beginning in the 2025–26 NBA season.

 Personal life

 Crawford married his long-time girlfriend Tori Lucas on August 23, 2014.
 Among those to attend his wedding were Clippers teammates Blake Griffin, Matt Barnes, Chris Paul, DeAndre Jordan, and Spencer Hawes; also in attendance were NBA players Nate Robinson, a fellow Seattleite, and Isaiah Thomas, likewise from the Puget Sound area.
+Their son, JJ Crawford, is the top-ranked player in the nation in his high school class of 2029.

-A staple of the Seattle basketball community, Crawford has organized secret workouts around the city, recruiting a revolving cast of elite-level participants that include the likes of Zach LaVine and Kyrie Irving.
-Part of his legacy has been as a benefactor to his hometown.
-Among other charitable community activities, Crawford provides a platform for local players aspiring to progress from amateur status to professional through "The Crawsover" league.
-This Pro–am summer-league at Seattle Pacific University is among the most prestigious in the country, yet admission is free.
+A prominent figure of the Seattle basketball community, Crawford has organized private workouts around the city, recruiting a revolving cast of high-level participants that include Zach LaVine and Kyrie Irving.
+He has also been involved in charitable activities in his hometown.
+Among other charitable community activities, Crawford provides opportunies for local players seeking to progress from amateur status to professional through "The Crawsover" league.
+This Pro–am summer-league at Seattle Pacific University is one of several prominent Pro-Am summer leagues in the United States, yet admission is free.
 Pros such as NBA All-Stars Chris Paul and Kevin Durant have participated in the past.